dsgsjk/dsgsjk.github.io/_pages/about.md

 ---

-I am a senior undergraduate student from the Department of Computer Science, The University of Hong Kong, where I am very fortunate to work with [Prof. Zhiyi Huang](https://i.cs.hku.hk/~zhiyi/).
-I spent a wonderful summer in 2023 doing research internship at The University of Illinois Urbana-Champaign, advised by [Prof. Chandra Chekuri](https://chekuri.cs.illinois.edu/).
+I am a first year Computer Science PhD student at the University of Pennsylvania, where I am extremely fortunate to be advised by [Sanjeev Khanna](https://www.cis.upenn.edu/~sanjeev/) and [Erik Waingarten](https://sites.google.com/site/erikwaing/home).
+My research interests lie in the design and analysis of algorithms.
+Previously, I completed my bachelor’s degree in computer science at The University of Hong Kong.
+As an undergraduate, I was fortunate to be mentored by [Chandra Chekuri](https://chekuri.cs.illinois.edu/) and [Zhiyi Huang](https://i.cs.hku.hk/~zhiyi/).

-I have a broad interest in Theoretical Computer Science.
-I am particularly interested in

-- design and analysis of algorithms
-- online and approximation algorithms
-- discrete and combinatorial optimization